Facebook Skip to main content

 This module will begin with transitioning from the global mindset module on national cultures and delve deeper into how to more effectively manage cross-cultural communications and negotiations.
 During the negotiations segment, participants will learn about various processes of negotiation to help discover optimal solutions and best means to implement those solutions.

-Faculty: Jean Choy and Elizabeth Umphress
+Faculty: Elizabeth Umphress and Kirsten Smith

 Course Number: 2124B